CARE

 • CARE Welcome Kit

-• Monthly meal tickets to use at school cafeteria
+• Monthly meal tickets to use at the school cafeteria

-• Cash grant at the end of the semester awarded in Fall and Spring to assist with child care needs as long grant requirements are met.
+• A cash grant at the end of the semester is awarded in Fall and Spring to assist with childcare needs as long as grant requirements are met.

 • Additional book grant